moj-analytical-services/dmet-cfe/investigations/git_long_living_branches/README.md

 ### **Cons**

-- **Didn't solve all of our problems**: While it helped with synchronisation, it didn't fundamentally fix our issues with a divering codebase and stale code.
+- **Didn't solve all of our problems**: While it helped with synchronization, it didn't fundamentally fix our issues with a diverging codebase and stale code.
     - Required the structure of each branch remain consistent, which was only feasible in early development.
 - **Overkill for our needs**: A simpler notification system might have been more appropriate and less faff to set up.